 Over 18 Years of Experience in Maternal and Infant Health

 My first experiences in providing labor support were to complete the requirement of my childbirth education certification program over 15 years ago.
 I completed my bachelor’s degree in women’s studies from Queens College, City University of New York in 1999, birth and postpartum doula training approved by DONA International in 2013 and became a certified cooperative childbirth educator in 2014.
 I was trained and volunteered as a breastfeeding peer advocate for the WIC program and worked for seven years as a public health educator at Public Health – Muskegon County, specializing in infant mortality reduction.
 I draw on this professional and volunteer training, knowledge and experience to provide emotional support, physical comfort, advocacy, information and holistic care to prenatal, laboring and postpartum women and couples.
 I have extensive training in both normal and complicated pregnancies and births.
-My business is welcoming and inclusive, providing nonjudgmental care to families with diverse histories, circumstances and lifestyles.
+My practice is welcoming and inclusive, providing nonjudgmental care to families with diverse histories, circumstances and lifestyles.